Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Conclusion

 \section{Conclusion}

-In this paper, we have introduced two innovations, i.e., a novel loss function and a conditional network architecture.
-The proposed Euclidean Margin Loss (EMS) enables us to learn highly discriminative features, which facilitates highly accurate SBIR, while the Conditional Squeeze and Excitation (CSE) block allows us to incorporate the domain information of each sample explicitly.
-Both the loss and architecture are intuitive and simple to implement.
+In this paper, we have introduced two innovations, including novel network architecture and a loss function.
+The Domain-Aware Squeeze-and-Excitation (DASE) network allows us to incorporate the domain information of each sample explicitly, while the proposed Multiplicative Euclidean Margin Softmax (MEMS) Loss enables us to learn highly discriminative features which facilitate highly accurate SBIR.
+Both the architecture and loss are intuitive and simple to implement.
 On two popular benchmark SBIR datasets, the proposed model has achieved new state-of-the-art results.